Body mass index: Waist circumference

 Waist circumference is a good indicator of visceral fat, which poses more health risks than fat elsewhere.
-According to the U.S. National Institutes of Health (NIH), waist circumference in excess of 1020 mm for men and 880 mm for (non-pregnant) women is considered to imply a high risk for type 2 diabetes, dyslipidemia, hypertension, and CVD.
+According to the U.S. National Institutes of Health (NIH), waist circumference in excess of 1020 mm for men and 880 mm for (non-pregnant) women is considered to imply a high risk for type 2 diabetes, dyslipidemia, hypertension, and cardiovascular disease CVD.
 Waist circumference can be a better indicator of obesity-related disease risk than BMI.
 For example, this is the case in populations of Asian descent and older people.
 940 mm for men and 800 mm for women has been stated to pose "higher risk", with the NIH figures "even higher".

 Waist-to-hip circumference ratio has also been used, but has been found to be no better than waist circumference alone, and more complicated to measure.

 A related indicator is waist circumference divided by height.
-The values indicating increased risk are: greater than 0.5 for people under 40 years of age, 0.5 to 0.6 for people aged 40–50, and greater than 0.6 for people over 50 years of age.
+A 2013 study identified critical threshold values for waist-to-height ratio according to age, with consequent significant reduction in life expectancy if exceeded.
+These are: 0.5 for people under 40 years of age, 0.5 to 0.6 for people aged 40–50, and 0.6 for people over 50 years of age.